How to publish your MSI and EXE setup applications in the Microsoft Store

 Final thoughts

-Now that we've completed our final step of hitting the publishing button, all we have to do is wait for Microsoft to evaluate our app.
+Now that we've completed our final step of hitting the publishing button, all we have to do is wait for Microsoft to evaluate our application.

 App Status